 The Connecticut State Colleges and Universities System ("CSCU") was established by the State of Connecticut (the "State") in 2011 via Public Act 11-48 as amended by Public Act 11-61.
-This brought together the governance structure for the Connecticut State University System ("CSUS"), the Connecticut State College System ("CCC") and Charter Oak State College ("COSC" or "College") under the Board of Regents for Higher Education.
+This brought together the governance structure for the Connecticut State University System ("CSUS"), the Connecticut State College System ("CCC" now known as CT State Community College) and Charter Oak State College ("COSC" or "College") under the Board of Regents for Higher Education.
 The financial statements presented herein represent only the financial activities of COSC.
 Separate financial statements are issued for CSUS and CCC.

-CSCU consists of seventeen separate institutions including four state universities, twelve community colleges and Charter Oak State College.
+CSCU consists of seventeen separate institutions including four state universities, twelve community colleges and COSC.
 The CSCU system offers associate degrees, baccalaureate, graduate and certificate programs, applied doctoral degree programs in education as well as short-term certificates and individual coursework in both credit and noncredit programs.